dankamongmen/notcurses/USAGE.md

 typedef struct notcurses_options {
   // The name of the terminfo database entry describing this terminal.
 If NULL,
   // the environment variable TERM is used.
 Failure to open the terminal
-  // definition will result in failure to initialize notcurses. const char* termtype;
+  // definition will result in failure to initialize Notcurses. const char* termtype;
   // If non-NULL, notcurses_render() will write each rendered frame to this
   // FILE* in addition to outfp.
 This is used primarily for debugging.